dyaom/food.com_recipe_project/README.md

 I propose the following hypotheses:

 **Null hypothesis**: The average rating for highly active authors is equal to the average rating for infrequent authors.
 **Alternative hypothesis**: The average rating for highly active authors is greater than the average rating for infrequent authors.

-I will conduct a permutation test on the difference of means between the two samples.
-As per tradition, I use a significance level of 0.05.
+I conducted a permutation test on the difference of means between the two samples.
+As per tradition, I used a significance level of 0.05.

 <iframe src="assets/fig_permutation.html" width=600 height=450 frameBorder=0></iframe>